JairoRY/community-structure/README.md

 ## Algorithms Evaluated

-The project explores different approaches to community detection:
+The analysis typically involves comparing different community detection strategies to understand their strengths and weaknesses in various network topologies:

-* **Louvain Method**: A multi-level optimization of modularity.
+* **Louvain Method**: A heuristic method based on modularity optimization that is highly efficient for large networks.
-* **Walktrap Algorithm**: Identifies communities via random walks, based on the idea that walks tend to stay within highly connected subgroups.
+* **Walktrap Algorithm**: Detects communities by using random walks, under the premise that short random walks tend to stay within the same community.
+* **Fast-Greedy**: A bottom-up hierarchical approach that merges communities to maximize modularity at each step.
-* **Girvan-Newman**: A divisive method that iteratively removes edges with the highest edge betweenness.
+* **Edge Betweenness (Girvan-Newman)**: A divisive algorithm that removes edges with the highest betweenness score to reveal the underlying community structure.
-* **Label Propagation**: A fast algorithm where nodes adopt the majority label of their neighbors.

-Would you like me to create a similar README for any other repository in this series?